ryanklee/think-taink/docs/problem_statements.md

 # Problem Statements for AI Behavioral Experiment Testbed

+This document outlines the key challenges and research areas for our AI Behavioral Experiment Testbed, aligned with our Domain-Driven Design (DDD) approach and Unified Modeling Language (UML) representations.

-## 1. Complex Multi-Agent Interactions
+## 1. Complex Multi-Agent Interactions in Aggregate Structures

-Problem Statement: Current AI behavioral experiment platforms lack robust mechanisms for modeling and analyzing complex, multi-agent interactions with varying personality traits, cognitive architectures, and emergent behaviors such as swarm intelligence and language-based coordination.
+Problem Statement: Current AI behavioral experiment platforms lack robust mechanisms for modeling and analyzing complex, multi-agent interactions within DDD aggregate structures, particularly when dealing with varying personality traits (represented by TraitBundle value objects), cognitive architectures, and emergent behaviors such as swarm intelligence and language-based coordination.

 References:
 - [DOC001] Domain Model and Research Summary